JulienKaspar/playdate-template/README.md

 2. Click on "Settings"
 3. Type "Playdate" into the search field
 4. Under "Extensions" in both "Playdate" and "Playdate Debug" you'll find the "SDK path" setting.
-5. Go to a file browser find the Playdate SDK folder you downloaded earlier and copy the path to it.
+5. Go to a file browser find the Playdate SDK folder you from earlier and copy the path to it.
 6. Paste the path into each of the two "SDK path" settings.

 ### Play the Game